rmoorewrs/kr260_demo/README.md

 -> rtosBenchmarkRun
 ```

 >Note: the shell will come back immediately, but the test results will take a few moments to fully print out.
-They'll look something like this:
+They'll look something like this:bb

 ```
 rtosBenchmarkRun